gadio/moma-django/README.md

 MoMa-Django is a Mongo Manager for Django. **It provides native Django ORM support for Mongo DB**.

 MoMa-Django provides a framework to bridge between a SQL DB and the NonSQL MongoDB using a simple and powerful framework allowing an application to have models both on SQL database *and* on Mongo, and a quick experimentation / migration path from SQL only to a mixed model.
-Created and maintained by [Gadi Oren](http://twitter.com/gadioren), as a part of the [Lucidel](http://lucidel.com) product.
+Created and maintained by [Gadi Oren](http://twitter.com/gadioren), as a part of the [Lucidel](http://lucidel.com) and [Cloudoscope](http://cloudoscope.com) products.

 Features